goat-community/goat-docs/docs/toolbox/accessibility_indicators/gravity.md

 # Heatmap Gravity
-**Gravity-based Heatmaps** use a color-coded map to visualize the accessibility of points (such as [POI](../../../further_reading/glossary#point-of-interest-poi "What is a POI?")) from surrounding areas.
+**Gravity-based Heatmaps** uses a color-coded map to visualize the accessibility of points (such as [POI](../../../further_reading/glossary#point-of-interest-poi "What is a POI?")) from surrounding areas.

 ## 1. Explanation